rafarlho/rafarlho/README.md

-# Hello everybody 👋🏼
+# Hello everybody! 👋🏼
-My name is Rafael Carvalho, I'm 23 y/o and I'm from Portugal! 🇵🇹
+My name is Rafael Carvalho from Portugal.
+Concluded 1st cycle degree in Computer and Informatics Engineering in 2023.

 ### Visit some of my projects:
 MarketPlants, a marketplace dedicated to buy and sell any type of plants! ➡️ https://marketplants.netlify.app/ 🪴